tarwn/lessthandot-hugo/blogs/content/posts/2009-12-22-applying-kanban-to-it-processes-part-4.md

 ### Process Flow

 The team has not revised their prioritization, requirements, or design process, so these steps continue to work similar to the fashion they did prior to applying Kanban limits.
 The new process of creating unit tests for the tasks was slow for the first week, but as the architect gained experience with the testing framework and the idea of building tests, the process of building tests has become smoother and has started allowing for time to build tests against previously completed modules.
-As developers complete tasks they first look in their &#8216;corrections&#8217; queue from QA to see if any tasks are waiting to be debugged or revised.
+As developers complete tasks they first look in their &#8216;corrections' queue from QA to see if any tasks are waiting to be debugged or revised.
 This places priority on previously started tasks and ensures that new tasks are only started when the to-be-corrected area is clear.
 The new unit testing framework has given the developers a faster way to test their work before pronouncing it completed, as well as providing another dimension of information on the business and design requirements.
 Unit testing has also reduced the number of corrective tasks the developers have to work on because they are catching most of the defects that QA used to be responsible for.

 The QA step has become much faster and it appears likely that the QA person will need a secondary job soon, as they are not only keeping up with all 4 developers but they have actually had two dry spells in the past week due to being ahead of the developers.
 The average number of returned tasks has been greatly reduced, with only about 5% of tasks being returned from troubleshooting where over 50% were once being returned.
 The QA step also evaluates and uses the automated tests to ensure no defects have been overlooked and the time saved from not having to build or manually drive tests against each task is enormous.

 With the QA step completing task evaluation more quickly, the queue of items to be reviewed by the customer is growing at a much faster rate.
 The project manager is beginning to have difficulty covering everything in a single weekly meeting because the number of completed items has grown to be a little unwieldy with the existing meeting format.
 Modifications to the communications method are likely to be coming in the near future to help manage the increased flow of completed tasks.
-The overall metrics for task throughput and estimated completion dates have been more consistent and don&#8217;t vary as wildly as they did in the previous process.
+The overall metrics for task throughput and estimated completion dates have been more consistent and don't vary as wildly as they did in the previous process.
 While the metrics have been reflecting the process improvements, the variation or range of the values has been much tighter.

 ### Achievements